TIGERs-Mannheim/AutoReferee/README.md

 ### Rule constraints and geometry
 Parameters defined by the rules can be found under **ruleConst**.

-Default geometry parameters can be found under **geom**.
-Most of them are overwritten on the first received geometry package from ssl-vision.
+Default geometry parameters are read from [config/geometry/DIV_A.txt](config/geometry/DIV_A.txt).
+The file that is read can be changed in [config/moduli/moduli.xml](config/moduli/moduli.xml).

 ## Activating the build-in ssl-game-controller
 The autoRef ships with the official ssl-game-controller.
 To activate it, change `gameController` to true in [config/moduli/moduli.xml](config/moduli/moduli.xml).
 The autoRef will internally launch the game-controller and connect to its websocket API to be able to send some basic commands through the **Ref** view.
 This view also contains a button to launch the full game-controller UI.